Cherreads

 "I'm Cole," he said, voice rich and velvet-dark.
 "And you are?"

 She hated how unsteady it sounded.
-But the way he looked at her—steady, unblinking—lit something reckless along her spine.
+But the way he looked at her—unblinking, unreadable—lit something reckless along her spine.

 "Nice name," he said.
 "Suits you."

-His gaze flicked toward the wine table—Dane, Jenny—then settled right back on her.
-As if nothing else in the room mattered.
+His gaze flicked toward the wine table where Dane and Jenny were then settled right back on her.

-She crossed her arms, trying to shield the way her chest rose too fast.
-Her dress felt thinner suddenly.
+She crossed her arms, shielding the way her chest rose too fast.
+Her dress felt thinner.
 Bare.

 He tilted his head, drinking her in slowly—openly—like he was memorizing her with intention.